Mistakes

 Dont make my mistakes when it

-starting with poultry
+comes to starting with poultry

 Getting poultry is a big lesson in many things, not just the animal in self.
+The most I have learned about from getting these animals are carpentry.

 I couldnt use a drill, screwdriver, diffrent saws and more before we started building the runs and coops.